The Nobel Prize award ceremony in 2023. © Nobel Prize Outreach; Photo: Nanaka Adachi

 From the first award in 1901 to the most recent ones in 2023, Nobel Prizes have been awarded 621 times.
 A total of 965 individuals and 27 organisations have been awarded, with some receiving the Nobel Prize more than once.

-1912: Swedish inventor and industrialist Gustaf Dalén won the Nobel Prize in Physics for his contributions to lighthouse technology.
+1912: Swedish inventor and industrialist Gustaf Dalén wins the Nobel Prize in Physics for his contributions to lighthouse technology.
 He invented the AGA lighthouse, a type of automatic lighthouse that ran on acetylene gas.
 It made it possible to reduce gas consumption by 90 per cent compared with earlier constructions.

-1922: Albert Einstein is awarded the Nobel Prize in Physics – for 1921, technically.
+1922: Albert Einstein receives the Nobel Prize in Physics – for 1921, technically.
 The Nobel Committee for Physics' decision to give Einstein the award a year later is shortly explained here.
 Einstein is awarded '...for his services to Theoretical Physics, and especially for his discovery of the law of the photoelectric effect'.

 1968: The Prize in Economic Sciences in Memory of Alfred Nobel is introduced as a Nobel Prize category.

-1975: The Nobel Prize in Physiology or Medicine is awarded jointly to David Baltimore, Renato Dulbecco and Howard Martin Temin, 'for their discoveries concerning the interaction between tumour viruses and the genetic material of the cell'.
+1975: David Baltimore, Renato Dulbecco and Howard Martin Temin jointly receive the Nobel Prize in Physiology or Medicine 'for their discoveries concerning the interaction between tumour viruses and the genetic material of the cell'.

-Other Nobel Peace Prize Laureates include Martin Luther King (1964), Mother Teresa (1979) and Barack Obama (2009).
+Previous Nobel Peace Prize Laureates include Martin Luther King (1964), Mother Teresa (1979) and Barack Obama (2009).

 (countries denote place of birth)